labgrid-project/labgrid/doc/development.rst

 ----------

 labgrid provides a SSHManager to allow connection reuse with control sockets.
-To use the SSHManager in your code, import it from `labgrid.util.ssh`:
+To use the SSHManager in your code, import it from :any:`labgrid.util.ssh`:

 .. code-block:: python